SylmarDev/DRV3-Sharp/usersManual.md

 ``steam folder/steamapps/common/Danganronpa V3 Killing Harmony/data/win``

 There you'll see three .CPK files.
 These are the outer layer archive format, and store all of the games data.
-The following breaks down what all they contain (see [file tree](#file-tree)). **I'd recommend backing these files up to avoid having to reinstall.**
+The [file tree](#file-tree) breaks down what all they contain, if you're looking for something specific. **I'd recommend backing up these files up to avoid having to reinstall.**

 I'd recommend to make a folder on its own, far from your DRV3 installation directory to play with and dig through DRV3's files, but  do what you like.